stedavkle/ML-Bundesliga/README.rst

 Visuals
 ======
-To give you a glimpse of our User Interface and how to navigate through, we decided to show you these two screenshots.
-The first of which shows our starting screen, where you select the sport you'd like to predict.
+To give you a glimpse of our User Interface and how to navigate through, we decided to show you two screenshots, the first of which shows our starting screen, where you select the sport you'd like to let us predict.
-As you can see, the selections take place over multiple pages, letting us hide unnecessary menus and display only those that we need for the selected sport and algorithm.
+As you can see, the selections take place over multiple pages, allowing us to hide unnecessary menus and display only those that we need for the selected sport and algorithm.
-To prevent incomplete inputs, the button to continue to the next site, only appears once a selection has been made.
+To prevent incomplete inputs, the button to continue to the next site only appears once a selection has been made.

 |start_screen|